JPeebles-DataScientist/Capstone/README.md

 - **NRx**: Number of new prescriptions.
 - **NQty**: Quantity of new prescriptions.
 - **TQty**: Total quantity of prescriptions.
-- **TRx6Mos**: Total number of prescriptions in the last six months.
+- **TRx6Mos**: Indication that a prescrictiption has been written in the last six months.
 - **Probability**: Predicted probability of prescribing.
 - **Prediction**: Binary prediction of prescribing behavior.